-They rely on a basic fact about liquids: the volume occupied by trapped hydraulic fluid cannot change because it is incompressible.
+They rely on a basic fact about liquids: the volume occupied by the trapped hydraulic fluid cannot change because it is incompressible.
 Hydraulic actuators provide more power than any other type of actuator.
-Also, they provide a faster response and compact in design.
-Hydraulic actuators and essential components like pumps, connected pipe, and fluid tanks are often part of a “turnkey” system.
+Also, they provide a faster response and are compact in design.
+Hydraulic actuators and essential components like pumps, connected pipes, and fluid tanks are often part of a “turnkey” system.

 Advantages of Hydraulic Actuators: